Carpal Tunnel Syndrome

 After a long time, muscles at the base of the thumb may deteriorate.

 Reducing Carpal Tunnel Syndrome Pain

 Making every attempt to care for the pain right away, using at home remedies, can help prevent long-term damage.
 If you have attempted home remedies such as eliminating the activity, icing the area, and taking over-the-counter anti-inflammatory medications without relief, consult one of the physicians at Florida Orthopaedic Institute.
-They can make a through diagnosis based on signs, symptoms, and specific physical tests as well as electrodiagnostic tests.
+They can make a thorough diagnosis based on signs, symptoms, and specific physical tests as well as electrodiagnostic tests.

 Being physically active can decrease the risk of developing carpal tunnel syndrome.
 Symptoms can improve by wearing a wrist splint or with corticosteroid injections.
 Physical therapy is also a nonsurgical option.
 If all nonsurgical therapies have been tried without success, your Florida Orthopaedic Institute surgeon may recommend carpal tunnel release surgery.